 There is an intertwining of cool blues and warm wooden tones throughout the house, a nod to the ocean and Maine woods.
 Large windows allow the landscape to filter inward to create a welcoming oasis that allows them to take a deep breath and watch the worries of the world drift away.

 Our new Studio Collection is nothing short of a study in our design philosophies of clean, simple lines, discreet integration, and utilization of traditional joinery.
-Designed with cues from their namesake bed, the logical evolution of our new Studio cases and side tables share the same visible bridle joinery and light footprint.

 Form, shape, and patterns are the intrinsic characteristics of solid wood furniture.
 With no two pieces of wood exactly alike, every piece of furniture has its own unique identity.
 These nuances, crafted by nature and finished by hand, create furniture destined to be a one-of-a-kind, modern-day heirloom.